Bad presentations. We’ve all had to sit through them. Heck, we’ve probably all given one or two. I know I have.

 Visuals are a great way to eliminate extra text, too.

-You can add visuals by grouping and integrating information into visual frameworks like timelines:
+You can add visuals by creating a timeline infographic to group and integrate information into visual frameworks like this:

 Or by representing simple concepts with icons, as seen in the modern presentation design below.
 Using the same color for every icon helps create a polished look.

-Similarly, any time you have important stats or trends you want your audience to remember, consider using a chart or data visualization to drive your point home.
-These visualizations can really make an impact, encouraging your audience to act upon your message.
+Any time you have important stats or trends you want your audience to remember, consider using a chart or data visualization to drive your point home.
+Confident public speaking combined with strong visualizations can really make an impact, encouraging your audience to act upon your message.

 One of my personal favorite presentations (created by a professional designer) takes this “key message plus a visual” concept to the extreme, resulting in a slide deck that’s downright irresistible.